Jamshed Gulzar Kiani: Criticism and legacy

 After his revelation, Kiani was widely criticised by the Major General (retired) Rashid Qureshi, the spokesperson of Pervez Musharraf.
 Rashid Qureshi termed the charges against Musharraf as "foolish and rubbish".
 Major-General Qureshi had also said that General Kiani had behaved like "an angry and perturbed child" who was talking senselessly about all the favours bestowed on him.
 Qureshi leveled charges on him on ethicality and maintained that: "He showed sham loyalty and got promotions and lucrative appointments after retirement.
 On showing poor performance former Prime minister Aziz sacked him.
 If he was an upright person, he should have rejected appointment after retirement.
 Indeed, he was trying to benefit some political elements.
 During service he did not utter a single word against the policies of Musharraf", the Qureshi concluded."

-General Kiani is remembered in Pakistan's defence circles as a brave soldier of the Pakistan Army.
-Having remembered as upright, strict and an honest intelligence officer of the army, he played an active role in the ex-servicemen society's struggle for separation of the offices of the President and the army chief.

-Kiani had faced the threats of court-martial in 2007 for raising voice on many matters that have been tabooed in Pakistan for many years.
-He asked for an inquiry into Kargil operations, which he called a debacle.

-He also demanded inquiry into the assault on Red Mosque (Lal Masjid) and the girls' seminary (Jamia Hafsa) of Islamabad and claimed that white phosphorus bombs were used in the assault.
-He also called for the trial of General Pervez Musharraf for repeatedly violating the constitution.